 What we asked for

-- We asked for the NHS to take action to stop the scandal of 1,200 preventable deaths of people with a learning disability in hospitals every year.
+- We asked for the NHS to take action to stop the scandal of 1,200 preventable deaths of people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. in hospitals every year.

-- We asked for everyone with a learning disability should get a good quality annual health check and a health plan to help keep them well.
+- We asked for everyone with a learning disability should get a good quality annual health check An annual health check A health check is when you see a nurse or doctor so they can help you to stay well. is when you see a nurse or doctor once a year so they can help you stay well.
+Everyone aged 14 or over who has a learning disability should be invited for an annual health check. and a health plan to help keep them well.
 Everyone should be offered a hospital passport so doctors and nursing staff understand their needs when they go to hospital and can give them good care.

 - We asked for all GPs, doctors and nurses must have training on the reasonable adjustments they need to make to give quality care to people with a learning disability and their families.

-- 1,200 people with a learning disability are dying prematurely in the health service every year.
+- 1,200 people with a learning disability are dying prematurely in the health service A service gives people what they need, like healthcare services that help people when they are ill, and support services that give people support. every year.

 - Women with a learning disability die on average 20 years earlier and men 13 years earlier than the general population.

 - People with a learning disability are nearly twice as likely as other people to be admitted into hospital in an emergency.